-Investment in the Plan involves the risk of limited liquidity because the circumstances under which funds may be withdrawn from your ABLE Account without incurring adverse tax consequences are limited to withdrawals for Qualified Disability Expenses.
-Additionally, in certain circumstances, your ability to withdraw funds may be restricted for up to ten business days.
-See "Withdrawals" under "Tax Considerations," below, for further information about these restrictions.
+Investment in the Plan involves the risk of limited liquidity because the circumstances under which funds may be withdrawn from your ABLE account without incurring adverse tax consequences are limited to withdrawals for Qualified Disability Expenses.
+Additionally, in certain circumstances, your ability to withdraw funds may be restricted for up to thirty (30) business days.
+See "Withdrawals" under "Using Your ABLE Account" above, for further information about these restrictions.

-Limitations on Reallocating Monies among Investment Options
+Limitations on Reallocating Monies Among Investment Options

-You may only transfer funds from your current Portfolio Option(s) to other Portfolio Options twice per calendar year.
+You may only transfer funds from your current Portfo-

+lio Option(s) to other Portfolio Options twice per calendar year.
 You may also transfer funds among Portfolio Option(s) upon a change in the Beneficiary to an Eligible Individual who is a Sibling of the Beneficiary.